lucidprogrammer/rio-samples/README.md

 # Example for using rio to watch a repo

 Rio brings up the service [definition](deployments/my-stack.yaml) with [values](deployments/values-my-stack.json).
 Compare it with the complexity of the various K8 yamls.
 With the ability to do an end to end CI/CD, it makes it easy for apps in K8s.
-Example secrets used are available [here](deployments/secrets/)
+Example secrets used are available [here](deployments/secrets/).
+Just to be clear, the secret folder is shown to show how the yamls are structured.
+Keep it in something like s3 and put the secrets folder in .gitignore.
+Alternatively you could use bitnami sealed secrets.

 Refer to riofile [README](https://github.com/rancher/rio/blob/master/docs/riofile.md) for detailed documentation.